Beringer Tame Blog

-Sue Watson, the owner of Lyle and Scott, challenged Beringer Tame to find a new CEO for her £35M turnover company – using social media.
+Sue Watson, the owner of Lyle and Scott, challenged ecommerce recruitment agency Beringer Tame to find a new CEO for her £35M turnover company – using social media.
 Derided by some as a faddy waste of time and encouraged by others for seeking a fresh approach, we succeeded in finding the right candidate.
 Here is what happened.

 BACKGROUND: Sue wanted to find a better way of bringing fresh blood into the role and wanted a ‘digitally savvy’ CEO.
 The only stipulation Lyle & Scott gave to us was that shortlisted candidates had to be authentic leaders and could come from any sector.
 So in August, we launched a Twitter campaign using the hashtag #nextgreatleader.
 It all kicked off with a single tweet;

-PERFORMANCE: The campaign was a huge success, reaching 1 million people in 30 countries!
+PERFORMANCE: The ecommerce recruitment campaign was a huge success, reaching 1 million people in 30 countries!
 The applicants we received were of extraordinarily high quality, spanning senior leadership of many well-known brands.
 It was so well targeted, we avoided being inundated with irrelevant applications.

 We also took a very different approach to filter and select suitable candidates.
 All applicants had to complete tasks using social media, creating a Vine video and Pinterest boards to support their CV.

 There was criticism that C-level people would not want to engage with a social media process that seemed more suited to graduate recruitment, but this worked to the campaign’s advantage.
 In James’ words, ‘People who were put off were exactly the people we didn’t want to enter the process.
 We didn’t want anyone with a big ego or a sense of entitlement; the people who engaged were the right sort of people’.

 RESULT: After six weeks of searching, five out of eight people on the final shortlist were sourced from social media, with the others having been sourced from the traditional headhunting process that ran alongside.